gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 When an SCTP packet needs to be sent, the sequence of chunks is used as `DTLSInnerPlaintext.content` and `DTLSInnerPlaintext.type` is set to `application_data` {{RFC9147}}.
-Then the `DTLSCiphertext` is computed per the DTLS 1.3 specification {{RFC9147}} and configured cipher suit and used as the payload of the DTLS chunk.
+Then the `DTLSCiphertext` is computed per the DTLS 1.3 specification {{RFC9147}} and configured cipher suite and used as the payload of the DTLS chunk.
 Finally the SCTP common header is prepended.

 When the DTLS chunk is used, the endpoint MUST consider the DTLS chunk header